bluesky/scanspec/docs/explanations/what-are-dimensions.rst

 dimensionality of the scan using a VDS.
 This holds until we turn snake on, at which point it destroys the performance of the VDS.
 For this reason, it is advisable to `Squash` any snaking Specs with the first non-snaking axis above it so that the Dimension will not be snaking.
-See `why-squash-can-change-path` for some details on this.
+See `./why-squash-can-change-path` for some details on this.